Transitional cell carcinoma of the bladder; Urothelial cancer

 - Lymph nodes in the pelvis

-Treatment depends on the stage of the cancer, the severity of your symptoms, and your overall health.
+After bladder cancer consultation, the bladder cancer treatment in Mumbai or any other place depends on the stage of the cancer, the severity of your symptoms, and your overall health.

 Stage 0 and I treatments:

 - Surgery to remove the tumor without removing the rest of the bladder

 - Chemotherapy or immunotherapy placed directly into the bladder

 - Surgery to remove the entire bladder (radical cystectomy) and nearby lymph nodes

 - Surgery to remove only part of the bladder, followed by radiation and chemotherapy